gnif/LookingGlass/doc/usage.rst

 :kbd:`ScrLk` + :kbd:`RWin`   Send :kbd:`RWin` to the guest
 ============================ =======================================================

-You can also find this list at any time by holding down :kbd:`Scroll Lock`.
+You can also find this list at any time by holding down :kbd:`ScrLk`.

 .. _client_config_options_file: